About Social Prescribing Trials

 What we are doing

-Social prescribing trials will commence in the first six Local Services.
-These services will be established in the local government areas of Frankston, Latrobe and Benalla-Wangaratta-Mansfield, Brimbank, Geelong-Queenscliffe and Whittlesea.
+Local Connections – a social prescribing initiative has commenced in the first six Local Services.
+Local Connections can be accessed in the Frankston, Latrobe and Benalla-Wangaratta-Mansfield, Brimbank, Geelong-Queenscliffe and Whittlesea Local Services.

 Link workers employed by Local Services will support people to engage in local community-based activities.

-The social prescribing trials have been co-designed by people with lived and living experience of psychological distress, mental illness and addiction, including carers, families and supporters.
+Local Connections – a social prescribing initiative was co-designed by people with lived and living experience of psychological distress, mental illness and addiction, including carers, families and supporters.

-The Mental Health and Wellbeing Promotion Office thanks our co-design partners for their work on this project.
+The Wellbeing Promotion Office thanks our co-design partners for their work on this project.

 Find out more

 Have questions or want to learn more about a project?
-Email the Mental Health and Wellbeing Promotion Office at mhwpo@health.vic.gov.au
+Email the Wellbeing Promotion Office at mhwpo@health.vic.gov.au.